ryands17/s3-thumbnail-generator/README.md

 ## Steps

-1. Rename the `.example.env` file to `.env` and replace all the values with predefined values for your stack (not mandatory).
+1. Change the region in the `cdk.context.json` to the one where your want to deploy.
+Default is `us-east-2`.

 2. Run `yarn` (recommended) or `npm install`